Cypress Street Viaduct: Reconstruction around West Oakland

 In 1997, the Nimitz Freeway was rerouted to loop around the area using a largely ground-level design with more conventional single-level viaduct.
 The space was mainly taken from a railroad yard which was relocated.
 The exit at 8th Street was eliminated, a southbound exit near 7th and Union Street and a single northbound and southbound exit at 7th Street, near the Port of Oakland was constructed also providing access via Frontage Road to West Grand Avenue and the Oakland Army Base on Maritime Street, before a viaduct-type interchange splitting traffic to the Bay Bridge via Grand Avenue and also northbound to the Eastshore Freeway.
-This also realigned the ramp from I-80 west to I-580 east/I-880 south which fully completed the Cypress Freeway Realignment in 2001.
+With the westbound ramps from I-80 west to I-580 east/I-880 south realigned and widened, construction was complete by 2001.

-During construction of the new section of the Nimitz Freeway, a team of archaeologists made many interesting discoveries about the people who lived in West Oakland in the 19th century.
+During construction of the new section of the Nimitz Freeway, a team of archaeologists made many discoveries about the people who lived in West Oakland in the 19th century.